sansaid/beacon/README.md

 ## Solo mode

 In **solo mode**, the beacon operates independently and does not delegate its management to the mothership.
+In other words, updates to the services that you're running must happen manually and by you.

 To add services to be managed by beacon, you need to interact with it directly through the CLI on the device it's running on.
 If you have other beacons running, the other beacons will not be aware that you have changed anything on the current beacon.